-The Parish Paths Partnerships Scheme is an initiative to ensure that the rights of way network is properly maintained and well publicised.
+The Parish Paths Partnerships Scheme (also known as the P3 scheme) is an initiative to ensure that the rights of way network is properly maintained and well publicised.
 It has the support of the National Association of Local Councils and is Devon County Council funded.
 The County Council was one of the first 15 Highway Authorities to participate in this scheme, which encourages community involvement and enjoyment of public rights of way.
 Devon County Council is working in partnership with parish/town councils, landowners and local voluntary groups.
 The main aim is to improve the condition of the local rights of way and keep them open and used properly.

 Parish/town councils in the scheme receive a grant to undertake rights of way work.
 The grant, paid by Devon County Council, covers: